sowcow/blog/content/posts/gas-gallery.md

 The first thing I noticed was patched carpet on the floor -- not exactly The Shining style but still a notable detail.

 The corridor led me into the first small room.
-While I was checking pictures there alone, a guy passed nearby.
+While I was checking pictures there alone, a middle aged guy passed nearby.
 He was moving as if holding and looking into an invisible mobile phone in his hand; he greeted me and made an odd meaningless pause near me.

 When he went back he went on about the author being exposed -- just a laundry list of things that don't matter.